ArsenalPay/Joomshopping-ArsenalPay-CMS/ReadMe.md

  * Supports two languages (Russian, English).

 ## How to install
-1. Download the latest release [Joomshopping-ArsenalPay-CMS-\*.\*.\*.zip](https://github.com/ArsenalPay/Joomshopping-ArsenalPay-CMS/releases/) (IMPORTANT!
+1. Download the latest release by clicking [this link](https://github.com/ArsenalPay/Joomshopping-ArsenalPay-CMS/releases/) (IMPORTANT!
 The archive must contain the structure of the project itself started at `components`, without any additional folder in the upper level of the structure.)
 2. Go to Joomla! admin panel.
 3. There go  to **Components > JoomShopping > Install & Update**.
 4. Upload  ArsenalPay module zip package.